 When to go: The best months to visit Siem Reap are November through February, when it is cooler and drier.
 However, this is also peak season so expect large crowds.
 It is hot and steamy in April and May.
 If you want to skip most of the crowds, travel here June through October but expect to have wet, warm weather.

-From Bayon, we cycled over to Ta Prohm and also got to see this before it got too crowded with tourists.
+From Bayon, we cycled over to Ta Prohm and also got to see this before it got too crowded with visitors.
 Read about it here:

 Exploring Ta Prohm: A Photojourney